gpdowney/lightweightLSAT/pages/reason/infer.md

 1. [Must be False](#must-be-false)
 1. [Rule](#rule)

-MOST SUPPORTED and (DIS)AGREE Qs are ORGANIC because a Flexible Prediction will be most useful.
+MOST SUPPORTED and (DIS)AGREE questions are ORGANIC because a Flexible Prediction will be most useful.
 And for both, favor MODEST Answers.

-Make Specific Predictions and Diagrams on the MECHANICAL INFER Qs: Must be True, Must be False, and Rule.
+Make Specific Predictions and Diagrams on the MECHANICAL INFER questions: Must be True, Must be False, and Rule.

-*Caution: Do Not Confuse the LR process with the LG process for MBT/MBF.
-You cannot use the lessons you learn here on LG (or vice versa).*
+*Caution: Do Not Confuse the Reasoning process with the Games process for MBT/MBF.
+You cannot use the lessons you learn here on Games (or vice versa).*

-*Bonus: You can apply the lessons you learn for LR Most Supported Qs to RC Medium Qs (and vice versa).*
+*Bonus: You can apply the lessons you learn for Reasoning Most Supported questions to Reading Medium questions (and vice versa).*

 {% assign whatfam = "infer" %}
 {% include ApproachLR.html %}